natalieagus/50002/docs/Hardware/c_cmostechnology.md

 >
 > Assume the output of a device is initially invalid.
 The propagation delay, denoted as $$t_{pd}$$ is defined as the time taken for the device to produce a **valid** output, measured the moment it was given a **valid** input.

+To find the propagation delay of a circuit schematic, follow these steps:

+1. **Identify All Paths**: List all possible paths from any input to any output.
+2. **Calculate Delay for Each Path**: For each path, sum the propagation delays of all the gates along that path.
+3. **Determine the Longest Path**: Identify the path with the <span class="orange-bold">highest</span> total delay, known as the critical path.
-The effective $$t_{pd}$$ of an entire circuit is the **maximum** *cumulative* propagation delay *over all paths from inputs to outputs* in the combinational logic circuit.
+4. **Total Propagation Delay**: The propagation delay of the circuit is the delay of the critical path.

-The intuition behind why  t$$_{pd}$$ is calculated as the *maximum cumulative propagation delay* over all paths:
+{:.note-title}
+> Critical Path
+>
+> The critical path in a digital circuit is the **longest** path from <span class="orange-bold">any</span> input to <span class="orange-bold">any</span> output, which determines the maximum propagation delay of the circuit.
+>
+> It is the path that takes the **most** time for a signal to travel through the circuit, and it defines the overall speed at which the circuit can operate, as the circuit cannot produce a valid output (all bits) until all signals have propagated through this path.

+The propagation delay is determined by the longest path because it dictates the maximum time the circuit takes to **stabilize** its output after an input change.
-- Each component (gates, made up of FETS in CMOS arrangements) in the combinational logic circuit must wait for one another to produce a valid overall output.
+- **Sequential dependency**: Each component (gates, made up of FETS in CMOS arrangements) in the combinational logic circuit must wait for one another to produce a valid overall output.
-- All components have to produce valid results before final **output** (the last logic gate in the circuit) can be produced.
+- **Overall output validity**: All components must produce valid results before final **output** (the last logic gate in the circuit) can be produced.

+{:.important}
+For a device with more than one output bit, all output bits must be valid simultaneously for the device to function correctly.
+This means that the propagation delay of the device is determined by the longest delay among all the output paths, ensuring all outputs are stable and valid at the same time.

 ### [Contamination delay $$t_{cd}$$](https://www.youtube.com/watch?v=JqgZcV_1IU4&t=1950s)